UoM-ResPlat-DevOps/cilogon-hpc-integration-demo/README.md

 * `CLIENT_SECRET` and `CLIENT_ID` are as issued to you upon registering a client with CILogon (https://cilogon.org/oauth2/register)
 * `CLIENT_URL` is the URL where your app resides (for callbacks and requesting certificates).
 * `CLIENT_URL_SECONDARY` is another URL where your app resides, for example where your cloud provider has an existing URL for your host.
+* `HOST_URL` is where your gsissh-enabled host resides which we will be executing commands on.
 * `EMAIL` is a contact email for whoever owns/manages app for certificate purposes.